cisagov/ScubaGoggles/README.md

   -c , --credentials    The relative path and name of the OAuth / service account credentials json file.
 Defaults to
                         "./credentials.json" which means the tool will look for the file named credentials.json in the current directory.
+  --mergejson           Creates individual json report files per baseline instead of one single json results report
+                        file encapsulating all assessment output.
+Defaults to False.
+  --outjsonfilename     The name of the file that encapsulates all assessment output.
+Defaults to ScubaResults.
+                        should act on behalf of.
+This user must have the necessary privileges to run scubagoggles.
   --subjectemail        Only applicable when using a service account.
 The email address of a user the service account
                         should act on behalf of.
 This user must have the necessary privileges to run scubagoggles.
   --customerid          The customer ID the tool should run on.
 Defaults to "my_customer" which will be the domain of